Overly aggressive spam filters

 Training Akismet may be feasible for a public-facing site that gets lots of comments, but again, is not so feasible when the people leaving comments are students who are doing it for a class assignment.
 The option to receive an email notification when a comment goes to spam will be helpful, but I'm guessing there will still be a lot of confusion when students don't see their comments appear on the blog immediately.
 Unfortunately, it sounds like there is no better solution.

 #21 Updated by Raymond Hoh over 2 years ago

 Maybe I could write a plugin that checks if a comment is marked as spam by Akismet and if there aren't any links in the comment's content, I can automatically approve the comment and mark the comment as not spam.

 If a comment does not include a link, chances are it's generally considered to be a legitimate comment.
 What do you think, Gina?

-#40 Updated by Raymond Hoh 4 months ago
+#40 Updated by Raymond Hoh over 1 year ago

 After another instance of Akismet's aggressive spam filtering was reported in #12363, we talked about what to do in last week's dev chat.

 We're going to try disabling Akismet for logged-in users and seeing if we get any additional reports over the next few weeks.